 What your next steps should be

 Additional steps: Search programs and talk to others!

-You can get exposure to more information by talking to the OCS ambassadors, attending our OCS Fall Fair, and reading stories from other students who have studied off-campus.
+You can get exposure to more information by talking to the OCS ambassadors and other OCS alumni, attending our OCS Fall Fair, and reading stories from other students who have studied off-campus.

 And be sure to follow us on Facebook, Twitter, and Instagram!

 Ideally you should be planning your off-campus study at least a year in advance.
 For science majors, you should begin as early as your freshman year.
 Refer to this timeline as often as you need to as a reminder of when you should be working on certain tasks.